Watching Telenovelas Can Improve Your Spanish

 Eva has lost her father and needs to take care of her sister.
 She secures work as a maid working for the Arismendi family.

-Victoria Arismendi has a boyfriend, Daniel, with whom Eva was already acquainted from a not-so-great-run-in, in an early episode.
+In an early episode, Victoria Arismendi has a boyfriend, Daniel, with whom Eva was already acquainted from a not-so-great-run-in.

-Eva realizes she likes Daniel, but Victoria is the jealous type and when Victoria and Daniel get engaged, things heat up.
+Eva realizes she likes Daniel, but Victoria is jealous, and when Victoria and Daniel get engaged, things heat up.

-Will Eva be able to keep her job, seeing that the man that she loves is going to marry another?
-Will Victoria's jealosy be the undoing of Eva?
+Will Eva be able to keep her job, seeing that the man she loves will marry another?
+Will Victoria's jealousy be the undoing of Eva?

 Only time will tell.